Groundhog Day: Pennsylvania

-Punxsutawney beginnings
+Punxsutawney Phil

 The first reported news of a Groundhog Day observance was arguably made by the Punxsutawney Spirit newspaper of Punxsutawney, Pennsylvania, in 1886: (Note: Some books attribute this positively to Clymer Freas.) "up to the time of going to press, the beast has not seen its shadow".
 However, it was not until the following year in 1887 that the first Groundhog Day considered "official" was commemorated there, with a group making a trip to the Gobbler's Knob part of town to consult the groundhog.
 People have gathered annually at the spot for the event ever since.

 Clymer Freas (1867–1942) (Note: Also styled H. C. Freas, H. Clymer Freas, or Clymer H. Freas) who was city editor at the Punxsutawney Spirit is credited as the "father" who conceived the idea of "Groundhog Day".
 (Note: Other contemporaries of Freas (his colleagues at the paper and fellow-members of the club, etc.) have been given credit for the promotion of Groundhog Day: W. O. Smith, another editor of the paper and later elected to U. S. Congress, cartoonist C. M. Payne, and John P. Cowan of the Pittsburgh Gazette.)
 It has also been suggested that Punxsutawney was where all the Groundhog Day events originated, from where it spread to other parts of the United States and Canada.

 The Groundhog Day celebrations of the 1880s were carried out by the Punxsutawney Elks Lodge.
 The lodge members were the "genesis" of the Groundhog Club formed later, which continued the Groundhog Day tradition.
 But the lodge started out being interested in the groundhog as a game animal for food.
 It had started to serve groundhog at the lodge, and had been organizing a hunting party on a day each year in late summer.

 The chronologies given are somewhat inconsistent in the literature.
 The first "Groundhog Picnic" was held in 1887 according to one source, but given as post-circa-1889 by a local historian in a journal.
 The historian states that around 1889 the meat was served in the lodge's banquet, and the organized hunt started after that.

 Either way, the Punxsutawney Groundhog Club was formed in 1899, and continued the hunt and "Groundhog Feast", which took place annually in September.
 The "hunt" portion of it became increasingly a ritualized formality, because the practical procurement of meat had to occur well ahead of time for marinating.
 The flavor has been described as a "cross between pork and chicken".
 A drink called the "groundhog punch" was also served.
 (Note: a combination of vodka, milk, eggs and orange juice, among many other ingredients.)
 The hunt and feast did not attract enough outside interest, and the practice was discontinued.

 The groundhog was not named Phil until 1961, possibly as an indirect reference to Prince Philip, Duke of Edinburgh.